Corrado Giaquinto: Mature work

 In 1740, Giaquinto became a member of the Academy of Saint Luke and donated his sketch of Immaculate Conception with Elias the prophet for the Turinese church of the Carmine, a canvas commissioned by Marquis Giuseppe Turinetti di Priero, which finally reached Turin in 1741.
 A report of 1742 states that Pope Benedict XIV "was taken to the church of San Giovanni Calabita ... where he observed with much pleasure the restoration of that Church embellished with altarpieces from the Painter Signor Corrado Napolitano".

 In Madrid, he was patronized by Ferdinand VI of Spain, and was ultimately appointed director of the Academy of San Fernando.
 His influence there was felt by painters such as Antonio González Velázquez, José del Castillo, Mariano Salvador Maella, and Francisco Goya.
+His paintings on the ceiling of the main staircase in the Royal Palace of Madrid portray The Triumph of Religion and the Church.

 His paintings include A Kneeling Male Nude.
 He returned to Naples in 1762 to decorate the sacristy in San Luigi di Palazzo, the royal monastery.
 He died in Naples in 1766.

 Among his pupils in Molfetta was Niccoló Porta.

 Style

 Giaquinto has been called the "greatest exponent" of the Roman Rococo.
-Always noted especially as a colorist, he is described by the art historian Irene Cioffi as having combined the "seriousness and stability of the Italian Grand Style ... with the loveliness and refinement of the 18th century."
+Always noted especially as a colorist, he is described by the art historian Irene Cioffi as having combined the "seriousness and stability of the Italian Grand Style ... with the loveliness and refinement of the 18th century".